 We were given a design brief to create the “WOW” factor for over 32,000 sqft of accommodation, especially in key areas such as the informal reception area, boardroom and kitchen breakout space.
 Our initial interior concept images, which include modern industrial styling such as exposed steelwork, and services with a raw material palette of brick, concrete and timber was delivered to a great reception.

 ‘We wanted a new HQ that represented the company’s ethos of quality and innovation and represented us as market leader on an international scale – RHJB’s design has done just that.’

-The dramatic ER HQ entrance will be an energetic and inviting space, with a striking angular feature stair taking centre stage.
-Visitors will be welcomed with the Eliud Kipchoge sub 2-hour marathon laser displayed on the ground in front of them and cantilevered shipping containers projecting above.
-Amongst all the new, ER Productions want to maintain a strong connection to their preceding hard work and successes, and this is just one of many nods to past shows, events and awards throughout the new building.
-Memorabilia will adorn the wall adjacent to the stair and through the corridors to either side, with the framed works celebrating the rich history of this global company.
+The dramatic ER HQ entrance is an energetic and inviting space, with a striking angular feature stair taking centre stage.
+Visitors are welcomed with the Eliud Kipchoge sub 2-hour marathon laser displayed on the ground in front of them and cantilevered shipping containers projecting above.
+Amongst all the new, ER Productions wanted to maintain a strong connection to their past hard work and successes, and this is where their many awards and accolades are proudly displayed.
+Memorabilia adorns the wall adjacent to the stair and through the corridors to either side, with the framed works again celebrating the rich history of this global company.

-On the upper level the top of the stairway will be framed by a conference room and entrance to open-plan offices.
+On the upper level the top of the stairway will be cradled between the main conference room and the entrance to open-plan offices.
 This will provide an impressive view, visible beyond the front entrance, to the River Thames and the Queen Elizabeth II Bridge beyond.
-Exposed services in the ceiling will be partially screened with acoustic discs, necessary to address echo from the hard surfaces.
+Exposed services in the ceiling are partially screened with acoustic discs, necessary to address echo from the hard surfaces.
 These are interlaced with a mixture of traditional and contemporary lighting.
-The material choice remains strong here; glass, steel concrete and brick are brought together with warming timbers to create an entertaining and exciting environment.
+There is a strong industrial material palette here; glass, steel, concrete and brick are brought together with warming timbers to create an entertaining and exciting environment.

 January 17, 2020